donatj/PhpUserAgent/README.md

 ## What It Does Not Do

 This is not meant as a browser "knowledge engine" but rather a simple parser.
-Anything not adequitely provided directly by the user agent string itself will simply not be provided by this.
+Anything not adequately provided directly by the user agent string itself will simply not be provided by this.

 ### OS Versions